Breakfast:

 -Lemongrass

 -Cinnamon: taken from the bark, which grows back in 2 weeks.
 The leaves are also boiled with porridge.
-Cinnamon root can be used like menthol: boil it and put it under a blanket with the sick person.
+Cinnamon root can be used like menthol: boil it and put it under a blanket with the sick person.-Coffee

 -Starfruit or carambol